Masters in Mathematics, Science & Engineering Programs (STEM)

-If you are approaching graduate school with a Bachelor of Science Degree, enrolling in one of the many Masters Degree Programs in Math Science and Engineering might provide you with the next step in your academic and professional journey.
+If you are approaching graduate school with a Bachelor of Science Degree, enrolling in one of the many Master’s Degree Programs in Math Science and Engineering might provide you with the next step in your academic and professional journey.

 Masters in Mathematics Science and Engineering Programs: Essentials

+STEM degrees can be earned at the undergraduate level and students may continue their initial path or seek a more specialized sub-field.
 The principal type of graduate degree awarded in Masters in Mathematics Science and Engineering programs is the Master of Science Degree.
 Often you find it abbreviated as M.S., MS, MSc, or M.Sci.
 The Master of Science degree is usually awarded to students for studies in sciences, engineering, and medicine.

 Distinct from the Master of Arts, the MS is usually for programs that are more focused on scientific and mathematical disciplines.
 (Natural sciences, math, medicine and engineering fields, such as biology, chemistry, physics, nursing or civil engineering).
 This may not always be the case; different universities may have dissimilar conventions and may also offer the Master of Science for fields typically considered within the humanities and social sciences.